JinwooOh/CS200-testing-service/README.md

 # Usage - Get Website Up and Running
-Install Node packages
+First install node packages by running
-` npm install `
+` npm install ` in both root and /client directory

-For node server on http://localhost:5000/, type ` npm run server ` first

-For react server on http://localhost:3000/, in a client/src directory type ` npm run dev `
+For node server on both http://localhost:5000/, and react server on http://localhost:3000/, in root directory type ` npm run dev `

 # Trello <https://trello.com/b/pjeqZils/iteration-1>
 Assign yourself to cards you plan to work on.
 There are Due Date options, Checklist, Descriptions, etc. that you can add to communicate with your team members.